tkimhofer/nmr_bulkmag_vizualisation/README.md

 🔗 **Live demo:** [tkimhofer.github.io/nmr_visualisation](https://tkimhofer.github.io/nmr_visualisation/)

 ## 🎯 Overview
-This project illustrates the fundamental physical processes in a standard 90° NMR experiment — from nuclear spin alignment to RF excitation, signal precession, relaxation, and data detection — using an animated 3D scene rendered with [Three.js](https://threejs.org/).
+This project implements and visualises the fundamental physical processes in a standard 90° NMR experiment — from nuclear spin alignment to RF excitation, signal precession, relaxation, and data detection — using an animated 3D scene rendered with [Three.js](https://threejs.org/).

 It is meant as an educational tool for students of spectroscopy or physics learning about spin dynamics and NMR signal formation.